 - Over time, wood chips decompose, helping to speed up the decomposition of chicken manure.

-Grass clippings are not super absorbent, but make a great addition to any other bedding material.
+Grass clippings in a chicken run or coop are not going to be super absorbent, but make a great addition to any other bedding material.
 Spread it out on a tarp and let it dry out in the warm sun before adding it to your chicken run.
 It will help to keep the chickens off the muddy ground.

 |BENEFITS OF |